John

 "I will not leave you friendless."

 There are some wonderful passages in John's gospel that speak of "knowing" God, of experiencing a loving relationship with God.
-The language chosen by John, to describe this relationship, is the language of intimate friendship.
+The language chosen by John to describe this relationship is the language of intimate friendship.
 This is certainly how the disciples experienced Jesus and in our passage for study we see Jesus promising them that he will not leave them "friendless".
-Not only will he return to be with them for a time after his crucifixion, but he well send the Holy Spirit to be with them, just as he has been with them.
+He well send the Holy Spirit to be with them, just as he has been with them.

-We can understand how the disciples experienced Jesus, but how do we today experience him, how do we experience the presence of the Spirit of Jesus, the Spirit of truth, in our lives?
+We can understand how the disciples experienced Jesus, but how do we experience him today, how do we experience the presence of the Spirit of Jesus, the Spirit of truth, in our lives?

-I wonder how many books have been written on this subject; I have certainly read a few myself.
+Many books have been written on this subject; I have certainly read a few.
 The theological subject title is "mystical union", and I'm sad to say that many authors have left me with more mystery than union!
 So then, how do we experience this being "in" Jesus?

-I wonder whether there is no specific answer to this question, the reason being that we are all different.
-There is not doubt that some believers have experienced the "inner light", although mysticism is certainly not my cup of tea.
-In fact, I actually find intimacy uncomfortable, but that doesn't interfere with my experience of Jesus.
+I suspect there is no definitive answer to this question.
+There is no doubt that some believers have experienced the "inner light", although mysticism is certainly not my cup of tea.
+Having some Scottish blood in my veins, I actually find intimacy uncomfortable, although this doesn't interfere with my experience of Jesus.
 I am constantly brought to tears with the manifestation of his truth: a line from a hymn, a verse of scripture.
-For me, the knowledge that Jesus, as a good friend, does what he promises, accepting me the way I am, forgiving me, standing beside me in the rough and tumble of life, is the way I experience the divine "in" me.
+For me, the knowledge that Jesus, as a good friend, does what he promises, accepts me the way I am, forgives me, stands beside me in the rough and tumble of life, ........ it is in all these various ways that I experience the divine "in" me.

 Discussion